ycchang4/sudoku/README.md

 # Sudoku Web Project

 Welcome to the **Sudoku Web Project**!
 This is a simple interactive website where users can play Sudoku, read the rules, and explore different game modes.
-This project is built using **HTML, CSS, and JavaScript** and is designed to be mobile-friendly and visually appealing.
+This project is built using **HTML, CSS, and JavaScript (future)** and is designed to be mobile-friendly and visually appealing.

 ## Live Demo